mozilla/node-convict/packages/convict/README.md

 You can find other format [here](https://www.npmjs.com/search?q=keywords:convict-format).

 If `format` is set to one of the built-in JavaScript constructors, `Object`, `Array`, `String`, `Number`, `RegExp`, or `Boolean`, validation will use Object.prototype.toString.call to check that the setting is the proper type.

+If `nullable` is set to true, `null` will be a valid value as well.

 #### Custom format checking